 Audience and scheduling

-eligible field, which indicates whether or not the user was eligible for a feature flag.
-See Feature Flag Interaction Event in the Real-Time Data StreamingA service that delivers engagement events in real time via the Data Streaming API or an Airship partner integration.
+eligible field, which indicates whether or not the user was in the Feature Flag audience and had access to the feature.
+See also Feature Flag Interaction Event in the Real-Time Data StreamingA service that delivers engagement events in real time via the Data Streaming API or an Airship partner integration.
 API reference.

-In the Review step when creating the flag, copy the iOS, Android, and web code snippets and Mobile docs link and give them to your developer.
+In the Review step, copy the iOS, Android, and web code snippets and Mobile docs link.
 All three snippets are available even if they are not configured for your Airship project.
 You can also access the code after saving.